frescales/odoo-mcp-improved/README-REMOTE.md

   }
 }
 ```
+**Solution**:
-**Solution**: Verify your Odoo credentials are correct and the user has API access.
+- For password: Verify your Odoo credentials are correct
+- For API key: Verify the API key is valid and hasn't been revoked
+- Ensure the user has API access enabled

 **3. JSON Format Error in Header Auth**
 **Solution**: Ensure your JSON in the header value is properly formatted with escaped quotes if needed.